Data rights and privacy settings

 For more info about your data rights, and the privacy settings available to you, see our FAQ below.

 Yes, you can!

 You can get a ZIP file with a copy of most of your personal data by using the automated Download your data function on the Privacy Settings section of your account page.
-The download will include information about your playlists, streaming history, searches, a list of items saved in Your Library, the number of followers you have, the number and names of the other users and artists you follow, and your payment and subscription data.
+The download will include information about your playlists, streaming history, searches, a list of items saved in Your Library, the number of followers you have, the number of accounts you follow, the names of the artists you follow, and your payment and subscription data.
 For more detailed information about what is included in each file of your download, please see the How do I understand my personal data download section below.

 If you would also like to receive the technical log information we collect to provide and troubleshoot the Spotify service, extended streaming history, or have a special data request, please contact our Customer Service, or email us at firstname.lastname@example.org to clarify your request.

 When you use the automated Download your data function, you will receive several files, each containing a different type of personal data.
 For a description of this data please see Understanding My Data.

 If you have also received a copy of your technical log data, a full description of the data provided can be found in the Readme First file delivered with your data.

 Please see our Additional California Privacy Disclosures for more information.

 In the Privacy Settings section of your account page, you have the ability to restrict or withdraw consent to the following types of personal data being processed about you: